 The HOPE team

 HOPE's PI is John Birks, assisted by Alistair Seddon, John-Arvid Grytnes, Hilary Birks, and Cathy Jenks.
-Suzette Flantua is one of the post-docs, starting in April 2018, Vivian Felde began as a researcher in January 2019 and a second post-doc, Kuber Bhatta, started in March 2019, and post-doc Ondrej Mottl started in February 2020.
+Suzette Flantua is the first post-doc started in April 2018, Vivian Felde began as a researcher in January 2019 and a second post-doc, Kuber Bhatta, started in March 2019, and post-doc Ondrej Mottl started in February 2020.
 Technical help in Bergen is provided by Arild Breistøl and Linn Krüger.
 Arnaud Gallou started his PhD in January 2019 and will be linked to the HOPE project, and is being supervised by John-Arvid Grytnes and Suzette Flantua.
 International collaborators include Cajo ter Braak, Fahu Chen, Thomas Giesecke, Eric Grimm, Phil Holden, Henry Hooghiemstra, Sandra Nogué, Triin Reitalu, Petr Smilauer, Willy Tinner and his group in Bern, Jack Williams, Janet Wilmshurst, and Yan Zhao.
 Manuel Steinbauer began a 10% position with the HOPE team in January 2020.
 HOPE had close links with the IGNEX-eco and IGNEX projects and their post-docs Vivian Felde and Blas Benito.